tongxiao2002/DualGeoSolver/README.md

 Firstly, download ViTMAE checkpoint from [here](https://rec.ustc.edu.cn/share/fd0812c0-1dc5-11ef-9485-a15417b8b58d) and put it in your working directory.

-Secondly, download Chinese-Roberta checkpoint from [huggingface](https://huggingface.co/hfl/chinese-roberta-wwm-ext) and put it in `chinese-roberta-wwm-ext` directory.
+Secondly, download Chinese-RoBERTa checkpoint from [huggingface](https://huggingface.co/hfl/chinese-roberta-wwm-ext) and put it in `chinese-roberta-wwm-ext` directory.

 Now, your working directory should looks like this: